Chavithra/degiro-connector/README.md

 You can get the "int_account" using the "Config" table, it is the parameter "clientId".

-### 3.1.2 About "totp_secret_key"
+## 3.3.
+What is the purpose of "totp_secret_key" ?

+The parameter "totp_secret_key" is only required if you have enabled 2FA on Degiro's website.

-When you enable 2FA on Degiro's website it will display some QRCode.
+When you activate 2FA on Degiro's website, it displays some QRCode.

 A QRCode is a picture which can be converted into a text.